 We found it hard to leave Jenner, but we knew we had something special waiting for us at the inn.

-The front desk woman let us borrow her copy of because, like The Birds, had scenes filmed in Bodega Bay.
+The front desk woman let us borrow her copy of because it had scenes filmed in Bodega Bay like The Birds.
 None of us had seen the movie before, and it was a fun, silly movie to watch starring Josh Brolin and Sean Austin.
 I recommend the film because, even though it was ridiculous, the script kept the story interesting.
 Goonies

 Schoolhouse Scene from "The Birds"